Triply API¶

 There are two service types in TriplyDB that expose the SPARQL 1.1 Query Language: "Sparql" and "Jena".
 The former works well for large quantities of instance data with a relatively small data model; the latter works well for smaller quantities of data with a richer data model.

-SPARQL services expose a generic endpoint URI at the following location (where ACCOUNT
+SPARQL services expose a generic endpoint URI at the following location (where ACCOUNT, DATASET and SERVICE are user-chosen names):

 https://api.triplydb.com/datasets/ACCOUNT/DATASET/services/SERVICE/sparql